 - DDR4 1_1D

-The manual then further goes on to tell you how to install the RAM sticks depending upon the number of sticks you have.
+The manual then tells you how to install the RAM sticks depending on your number of sticks.

 - DDR4 1_1B